wp-plugins/zedity/readme.txt

 **Advantanges of using Zedity:**

+* **Everyone can use it**: with no technical skills required, you can design completely visually, with just drag and drop and mouse clicks!

 * **Design Freedom**: unprecedented flexibility and possibilities to create any content you need; with no more constraints, you're free to unleash your creativity!

-* **Super Easy for Anyone**: a modern and intuitive user interface, very easy to operate with powerful operations accomplished in just few clicks with real drag and drop!

-* **No Technical Skills**: with absolutely no technical skills required, there's no more need to struggle with HTML/CSS code to achieve the desired effects!

 * **Saving Time and Money**: you can create your content much more quickly and even just by yourself!